Rophuine/ExtendedEnum/README.md

 This isn't a real enum.
 You need to follow the pattern up above - public readonly members, constructor initializer, static readonly members as your values.

 ## Serializable
-Need it to (de)serialize nicely using WebApi?
+Need it to (de)serialize nicely?
 If you're using a real (de)serializer, you need to add some boilerplate (sorry).
 Your class needs to be marked serializable, and to add a constructor (yes, it just throws an exception):
 ```C#
 [Serializable]
 public class Something : ExtendedEnumeration